code-saturne/code_saturne/docs/doxygen/user_guide/parallelism.md

 periodicity is interpreted as a "geometric" condition rather than a classical boundary condition.

-Some particular points should be reminded:
+Some particular points should be noted:

-* Periodicity should work when the periodic boundaries are meshed differently (periodicity of non-conforming faces), *except* for the case of a 180 degree rotation periodicity with faces coupled on the rotation axis.
+* Periodicity should work when the periodic boundaries are meshed differently (periodicity of non-conforming faces), *except* for the case of a 180 degree rotation periodicity.
 * Rotation periodicity is incompatible with
   * semi-transparent radiation,
   * reinforced velocity-pressure coupling `ipucou=1`
-* In the case of rotation periodicity with the uncoupled *R<sub>ij</sub> model, some terms which are usually implicited are handled explicitely.